danfrost/music-lessons/chapters/00_ChapterZero_WIP.md

 massive decrease in foot fall.
 Thisis very easy to visualise but it's a direct example of "flows of value" <-- i need to introduce this idea without using that phrase too early.

-### *Slave trade*

-*Move this to ~last*

-Trading of slaves obviously disrupted, in an horrific way, the lives of millions of people.
-It happened because the enslavers realised they could capture value in one place and get new value for it elsewhere, a practice in trade called arbitrage; buy it cheap in one place in order to sell it for more elsewhere.

 ## Temper the argument